Ryan-Lukas/VerilogDesign-fpga-implemnted-chess-game/README.md

 Contributions
 ------------

-My role within this group was to design and implement all of the CPU architecture, the VGA implementation, development of the glyph ROM and the testing of this application.
+My role within this group was to design and implement all CPU architecture, the VGA implementation, development of the glyph ROM and the testing of this application.

 Best Contribution
 ------------